-When stored improperly, prescription stimulants can be found easily in a medicine cabinet or on a kitchen shelf.
+When stored improperly, prescription stimulant medications can be found easily in a medicine cabinet or on a kitchen shelf.
 This increases the chances of family members or visitors accidentally taking or intentionally misusing the medicine.7,8

 Get information on how proper storage can help prevent accidental or intentional misuse.

-Proper and prompt removal of expired or unused prescription stimulants from the home can help reduce the possibility that others may accidentally take or intentionally misuse the medicine.8
+Proper and prompt removal of expired or unused prescription stimulant medications from the home can help reduce the possibility that others may accidentally take or intentionally misuse the medicine.8

 1 National Institute on Drug Abuse.
 Drug Facts: Stimulant ADHD Medications: Methylphenidate and Amphetamines 2014. https://www.drugabuse.gov/sites/default/files/drugfacts_stimulantadhd_1.pdf.
 Accessed on April 2020.

 2 The National Institute of Mental Health.
 Attention-Deficit/Hyperactivity Disorder (ADHD): The Basics. https://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder-adhd-the-basics/index.shtml.
 Accessed April 2020.

 3 Drug Enforcement Administration.
 Controlled Substance Schedules. https://www.deadiversion.usdoj.gov/schedules/.
 Accessed April 2020.